 I was looking to increase engagement on my profile and came up with what I thought was a great idea.
 Of course, the proof would have to be in the pudding.
 Just because I thought it was a good idea didn’t mean it actually was.
 Let’s see what the people think, I thought.

 The idea was Christmas Caroling on Facebook.
-Each day I write the title and first line of a carol and each person who sees the post has to add the next line in the comments.
+Each day I wrote the title and first line of a carol and each person who saw the post had to add the next line in the comments.
 I was right.
-It was a great idea because it is a big hit!
-People are telling me how much fun it is singing on Facebook.
-Others tell how they were singing the particular song all day.
-Still others like it as a fun way to step into the holiday season.
-This has brought people to my profile who come back daily looking for the next carol.
+It was a great idea because it was a big hit!
+People were telling me how much fun it was singing on Facebook.
+Others told me how they were singing the particular song all day.
+Still others liked it as a fun way to step into the holiday season.
+This brought people to my profile who come back daily looking for the next carol.
 Now that’s engagement!

 Have you tried any other kinds of posts that increased engagement on your profile?
 What did you notice?
 Would love to hear about it in the comments below!